NewGaea/kasuto_hylian/grammar/one-sheet-lessons/03-basic-noun-forms.md

 tags:
   - lesson
 ---
-# Hirlërde Hilañva - Chapter 3: Basic Hylian Nouns
+# Hirlërde daia Hilañve - Chapter 3: Basic Hylian Nouns

 Now that we’ve covered the basic structure of statements and verbs, it’s time to learn how to use nouns in Modern Hylian.
 Nouns, or _sonën_ in Modern Hylian, are words that represent things: concrete things like people, places, and objects, and abstract things like ideas, forces, and emotions.